Last updated on June 3rd, 2023 at 02:07 pm

 91. The King’s Speech (2010)

-The King’s Speech is a 2010 British historical drama film that focuses on King George VI’s struggles with a stammer, and his relationship with his speech therapist.
-Set in the 1930s, the film covers the period leading up to King George VI’s ascension to the throne and his efforts to overcome his speech impediment with the therapist’s help.
-It was a critical and commercial success with four Academy Awards.
+The 2010 British historical drama film The King’s Speech focuses on King George VI’s struggles with a stammer and his relationship with his speech therapist Lionel Logue.
+Set in the 1930s, the film covers the period leading up to King George VI’s ascension to the throne and his efforts to overcome his speech impediment with Logue’s help.
+The film has earned four Academy Awards, including Best Picture.

 92. The Tree of Life (2011)

-The Tree of Life is a 2011 American investigational epic drama film written and directed by Terrence Malick and featuring Brad Pitt, Sean Penn, and Jessica Chastain.
-The film explores the meaning of life, spirituality, and nature through the lens of a family in the 1950s and features incredible visuals, impressionistic images, and a fragmented account.
-The film was severely criticised upon its release and was nominated for three Academy Awards.
+The Tree of Life is a 2011 American experimental epic drama film written and directed by Terrence Malick and starring Brad Pitt, Sean Penn, and Jessica Chastain that explores the meaning of life, spirituality, and nature through the lens of a family in the 1950s and features breathtaking visuals, impressionistic imagery, and a fragmented narrative.

 93. Life of Pi (2012)